tpetzold/Webex-Expiring-Recordings-List/README.md

 This code is a derivative of the Webex Recording Downloader https://github.com/WebexSamples/WebexRecordingsDownloader.git

 This application was created to allow a customer to list all Webex recordings that will be deleted due to reaching the retention period.

-A customer has asked if we can create a list so they can send a custom e-mail to users who's recordings will be deleted when reaching the retention period.
+A customer has asked if we can create a list so they can send a custom e-mail to users whose recordings will be deleted when reaching the retention period.
 This code was adopted from the Webex Recording Downloader code at the link above so it retains the ability to download the recordings and has the same basic structure.

-It is a two step process which requires the app to be ran twice.
+It is a two-step process which requires the app to be ran twice.

 On first run choose option 1 and provide your Webex site URL, for example _sitename.webex.com_, the retention period, and the number of days before the retention period you want to search.